madzumo/DevOps-Pipeline/README.md

 ## Pipeline Flow

-The flow starts with the application in this git repo.
+The flow starts with the application in the `src` folder of this repo.
 Once a change is committed to the `main` branch it triggers Jenkins to retrieve a copy of the repo, build each app service in Docker images, upload the images to a docker